peninha/KerbalRenamer/KerbalRenamer/README.txt

 Also, because it renames /every/ Kerbal you won't get Jeb, Bill, Bob, or Valentina Kerman unless you configure the mod.

-The options in the config file are as follows:
+The options that control the randomization have been removed from the config.
+They are now set in the settings screen when you create a new game.
+Those options are:

-preserveOriginals : If set to true will preserve Jeb, Bill, Bob, and
+Preserve Original 4: If set to true will preserve Jeb, Bill, Bob, and
     Valentina as the starting available crew.
+Defaults to false because I'm sick of these assholes.
+Preserve Original Traits: If true, your first 4 Kerbals will have the same traits as Jeb, Bill, Bob, and Val.
+Otherwise you might get 4 engineers...
-Defaults to false because I'm sick of these assholes. generateNewStats : If true will generate new stats for all Kerbals, including their profession.
-Defaults to true. femalePercent : This is the chance to generate a female Kerbal anytime a new Kerbal is generated.
+Reroll stats : If true will generate new stats for all Kerbals, including
+    their profession.
+Defaults to true.
+Female Percentage : This is the chance to generate a female Kerbal anytime a new
+    Kerbal is generated.
 Possible values are from 0.0 to 1.0.
 Defaults to 0.5.
+4Chan rejoice.
-4Chan rejoice. badassPercent : The chance of generating a badass out of any given Kerbal.
+Badass Percentage : The chance of generating a badass out of any given Kerbal.
     Possible values are from 0.0 to 1.0.
-Defaults to 0.05. useBellCurveMethod : If set to true, uses a (5d21 - 5) * 0.01 method to
+Defaults to 0.05.
+Use Bell Curve Method : If set to true, uses a (5d21 - 5) * 0.01 method to
     generate Kerbal Courage and Stupidity.
 Otherwise generates a random number between 0.0 and 1.0.
 This is intended to generate more average Kerbals more often.
-Defaults to true. dontInsultMe : If set to true along with useBellCurveMethod, only rolls 3d21 for Stupidity because astronauts~.
+Defaults to true.
+Don't Insult Me : If set to true along with useBellCurveMethod, only rolls 3d21
+    for Stupidity because astronauts~.
 Defaults to false.

 You can alter the way the mod generates names by editing the KerbalRenamer.cfg